srinivasboga7/LSDI_GW/README.md

 ## Pseudo Gateway Application

-The repo also contains a simple IoT gateway functionality integrated with LSDI.
+The repo also contains a sample IoT gateway functionality integrated with LSDI.
 The gateway module provides a REST API on port 7000 to accept data from the sensors and forward it to the cloud database (database address to be provided in the config.json file).
+You can use this application as an example of integrating IoT applications with LSDI.

 SampleUrl   | http://192.168.0.2:7000/postData
 ---         | ---